Set up namespaces

 • Users from group @applicationsecurity.abccorp.ai can have policy editor permissions for the namespace dev-team.
 The developers can scan the code and the application security professionals can define the policies for code compliance.

 • The application security professionals can also choose to define the policies at the tenant level abccorp and choose to apply the same policies to all the child namespaces.
-This way, they will not need to create policies individually for every child namespace.
-The development team inherits the policies from the organization and will not be able to modify them.
+This way, they won’t need to create policies individually for every child namespace.
+The development team inherits the policies from the organization and won’t be able to modify them.
 They can however add additional policies that are specific to engineering to their namespace dev.team and define specific rules and conditions applicable only to them.

 Use namespaces for policy governance